unoplatform/uno/doc/articles/dummies1.md

 ### 1. Adding new projects to existing solution
 First, open your app solution in Visual Studio.
 Then, using the Solution Explorer window:
 * Add new projects (right click on Solution, Add, New Project, Visual C#, Uno Plaform, Cross-Plaform App (Uno Platform), using same name as your existing project (APPNAME) with "\_Uno" suffix.
-In effect, APPNAME_Uno folder will be created, and inside it, folders such as APPNAME_Uno.Shared, APPNAME_Uno.Droid, etc. - one project per target platform.
+In effect, APPNAME_Uno folder will be created, and inside it, APPNAME_Uno.Shared folder, and four 'heads', one for each target platform (as APPNAME_Uno.Droid, etc.).
-* tip: you can unload your APPNAME_Uno.Droid, .iOS and .WASM projects (right click in Solution Explorer) to make Visual Studio use less memory and start faster.
-* while reading next parts of this guide, treat `APPNAME[_Uno].` as `APPNAME_Uno`.
+* while reading next parts of this guide, treat `APPNAME[_Uno]` as `APPNAME_Uno`.

 ### 2. Creating a new solution
 * Create a new solution with the Uno app template for Visual Studio, using the same name as your existing project (APPNAME).
-In effect, APPNAME folder would be created, and inside it - folders as APPNAME.Shared, APPNAME.Droid, etc. - one project per one target platform.
+In effect, APPNAME folder will be created, and inside it, APPNAME.Shared folder, and four 'heads', one for each target platform (as APPNAME.Droid, etc.).
-* while reading next parts of this guide, treat `APPNAME[_Uno].` as `APPNAME`.
+* while reading next parts of this guide, treat `APPNAME[_Uno]` as `APPNAME`.

+### tips for both options above
+* description of Uno app solution structure is [documented here](uno-app-solution-structure.html).
+* you can unload your .Droid, .iOS and .WASM projects (right click in Solution Explorer) to make Visual Studio use less memory and start faster.

 ## Converting your code
 In simple terms, you have to copy all your content from old project (APPNAME) to APPNAME\[\_Uno\].Shared: all your XAML pages, all code (.cs), and replace folder Strings (delete just generated Strings folders).
 Copy also all other files and folders you created in previous project.